deebnntt/ant-racing-code-challenge/README.md

-## About Ant Racing
+## About Ant Racing App

-The premier application for die hard Ant Racing fans and degenerate ant gamblers.
+The premier application for die hard competitive ant racing fans and degenerate ant gamblers.

 Built using React, GraphQL, and Apollo.